cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 > ## Key Point
 >
-> * There is a `.root` file for each efficiency plot created with fitting method.
+> * There is a `.root` file for each efficiency plot created with the fitting method.
 >
 {: .keypoints}

 ## Comparison results between real data and simulated data for fitting method

-Go back to `main` folder.
+Go back to the `main` folder.

 ~~~
 cd main